microsoft/pbiworkshops/Day After Dashboard in a Day/DataModeling.md

     ![Create relationship.](./Media/CreateRelationship.png)

-1. Returning to our report page view, we'll complete the following steps.
+1. Returning to our report page, we'll complete the following steps.
     1. Add the **SalesAmount** column from the **FactInternetSales** table.
     1. Select the **Clear** option in the **Performance analyzer** pane to remove previous events.
     1. Select the **Analyze this visual** to test the performance of the added column.